Auditions for an 8-actor production of The Courage to Right a Woman’s Wrongs

 AUDITION INFORMATION

-Actors will read sides from the script for both auditions and callbacks.
+Actors will read sides from the script, for both auditions and callbacks.
 Sides will be sent via email.

-Auditions will be held on Zoom Sun.
-Feb.
-1 from 6-10 pm, Mon.
-Feb.
-2 from 6 to 10 pm, and Wed.
-Feb.
-4 from 6 to 10 pm.
+Auditions will be held on Zoom Thurs.
+April 30 from 6:30-10 pm, Sat.
+May 2 from 1 to 5 pm, Mon.
+May 4 from 6:30 to 10 pm, and Wed.
+May 6 from 6:30 to 10 pm.
 Appointments will last no more than 20 minutes.

 If you have a conflict with audition times, let us know, and we may be able to work out another Zoom time.
 Self-taped video auditions will also be accepted.
 If you have access needs, please let us know.
 If there is anything that will help make you comfortable in our auditions, please ask.